vives-project-xp/Lannootree/Lannootree_processor/voronoizer/README.md

   -t, --threads         set number of threads to use [default: 4] -w, --width           width to use [default: 2]
-  -h, --height          height to use [default: 2] --frame-provider      frame provider to use can be redis or camera [required] --redis-url           redis url to use when frame provider is redis [default: "redis://localhost:6379"]
+  -h, --height          height to use [default: 2] --frame-provider      frame provider to use can be [ redis, camera, single-image ] [required] --redis-url           redis url to use when frame provider is redis [default: "redis://localhost:6379"] -i, --image           Path to image to process
 ```